Frugal people don’t do certain things for a reason. For the benefit that not doing brings to them.

 They save today so they can spend tomorrow without fear of debt.

-To be frugal you need to let go of the fear of missing out (FOMO).
+To fully embrace being frugal you need to let go of the fear of missing out (FOMO).
 Don’t look at others and think you should have the same.
 Look to your budget, your money and make your decisions from there.

 11. Spend Money Every Day